andrewdavidmackenzie/pigg/README.md

 ## Running Piggui and Piglet

-For details on running `piglet` and `piggui` in the foreground or as a system service, on the same machine or with a remote GUI to Pi hardware, see [RUNNING.md](RUNNING.md)
+For details on running `pigglet` and `piggui` in the foreground or as a system service, on the same machine or with a remote GUI to Pi hardware, see [RUNNING.md](RUNNING.md)

 ## Contributing